uwdb/Cosette-Web/README.md

 Note:
 1. You can replace `/usr/bin/fish` with your favorite shell.

 2. If you want to debug, assume you cloned this repo and under the root folder of this repo now.
-Add ` -v $(pwd)/:/Cosette-Web-Dev` to mount current fold to `/Cosette-Web-Dev`.
+Add ` -v $(pwd)/:/Cosette-Web-Dev` to mount current folder to `/Cosette-Web-Dev`.

 ### Run the server